LaviSchlyter/Distributed-Intelligent-Sytems/READ_ME.md

 -------------------------------------Matlab codes  ---------------------------------------

 The different Matlab codes are used to compute the metrics.
 In order to do this, they read the log files written by the supervisor (and eventually by the robots controllers themselves), extract true (and approximated) positions and compute the metrics values.
-These metrics values are then stored, and can be used to generate graphs.
+These metrics values are then stored as matrices, and can be used to generate graphs.

+When wanting to compute a certain metric for a certain world, follow these steps:
+1) Run the simulation in webots on the desired world with the desired number of robots.
+Be sure to include the supervisor code, it is necessary for metric calculation.
+2) Run the Matlab code to compute desired metric: compute_metric_x, x can be localization, formation or flocking.
+At the beginning  of the code, change the parameters for the different conditions (number of robots and teams, world and controller type, etc...).
+Some of the codes also automatically create figures.
+3) The code will automatically save the metrics in the file metric_values.
+They can later be re-loaded to create comparative graphs.